Srivatsa2393/Love-To-Eat-App-using-MERN/README.md

 </ul>

 <h2> Acknowledgements </h2>
-This is my own version of Abhay Talreja's 'Love-to-Eat' app made from his wonderful 'React JS - Build Real World Applications' course on Udemy.
-In particular, this version incorporates the Mern-stack as opposed to local-storage and allows users to edit and update their recipes.

 This guide was particularly helpful in the creation of this app https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/